ujihisa/sugot/README.md

 2. Install it with `lein deploy localrepo1 org.spigotmc/spigot 1.8.8 spigot-1.8.8.jar`
 3. `lein run`

-You can also `lein test` to check if it works without starting a Minecraft server..
+You can also `lein midje` to check if it works without starting a Minecraft server..

 TODOs